 Exception for minimal rental use.
-If you use the dwelling unit as a home and you rent it for fewer than 15 days during the year, do not include any of the rent in your income and do not deduct any of the rental expenses.
+If you use the dwelling unit as a home and you rent it fewer than 15 days during the year, do not include any of the rent in your income and do not deduct any of the rental expenses.
 See Dwelling Unit Used as Home, later.

 Dwelling unit.
-The rules in this section apply to vacation homes and other dwelling units.
-A dwelling unit includes a house, apartment, condominium, mobile home, boat, or similar property.
+A dwelling unit includes a house, apartment, condominium, mobile home, boat, vacation home, or similar property.
 A dwelling unit has basic living accommodations, such as sleeping space, a toilet, and cooking facilities.
 A dwelling unit does not include property used solely as a hotel, motel, inn, or similar establishment.